AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 End-to-end security with either authentication, integrity, or confidentiality protection will prevent a MANE from performing media- aware operations other than discarding complete packets.
+The use of the Dependency Descriptor RTP extension described in Appendix A allows discarding of packets in a media-aware way even when confidentiality protection is used.
-And in the case of confidentiality protection it will even be prevented from performing discarding of packets in a media-aware way.
-To allow any MANE to perform its operations, it will be required to be a trusted entity that is included in the security context establishment.
+A MANE is required to be a trusted entity that is included in the security context establishment only when repacketization is needed.
 This applies both for the media path and for the RTCP path, if RTCP packets need to be rewritten.
-Alternatively, a double encryption procedure may be used in which both end-to-end and hop-by-hop security guarantees are provided.

 ## 7. References